benjaaminh/angular-test/README.md

-# AngularTest
+# Fund display with Angular

+This project lists different funds and their change in percent using this [API](https://ivarpivar.netlify.app/api).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.
+[Bootstrap](https://ng-bootstrap.github.io/#/home) was used for styling.

+## Building and running the project

 ## Development server